ms/buildtogether.tech/tooling/index.md

 code.
 Many introductory courses require students to document their packages, classes, and methods this way; it's a good habit, and one you should cultivate.

-Another set of tools complement the style checkers discussed in <span x="automation"/>.
+Another set of tools complement the style checkers discussed in <a section="automation"/>.
 Style checkers do static analysis, i.e., they look at the text of your program while it's at rest.
 Other tools do <span g="dynamic_analysis" i="dynamic analysis">dynamic analysis</span>: tools like
 <span i="Valgrind; dynamic analysis!Valgrind">Valgrind</span> watch your <span